 - Sacrificial: we believe that our giving to God should be costly to us, reflecting God’s giving of his Son sacrificially for us.

 - Generous: we believe that God encourages us to live dependently on him, which is why Paul tells the church in Corinth to ‘sow generously’, relying on God to provide for those who are generous.

-If you would like to see a copy of the last Annual Report and Accounts, please follow this link (pdf).
+If you would like to see a copy of the last Annual Report and Accounts (2016), please follow the link (pdf).

 All of our giving is confidential.
 Only one person in the church knows what each person has pledged., and that is Roger Watkins, our Planned Giving secretary.